hexaxsoftwares/houx.js/README.md

 The `for...in` iterator attimes may produce unexpected result when used on an object data type expecially in cases where key/value pairs is required.

-We  do not recommend the use of key value paires in 'for...in' loops, since the value of the value path  reference will remain "undefined";
+We  do not recommend the use of key value paires in `for...in` loops, since the value of the value path  reference will remain "undefined";

 From the JavaScript official documentation, it's quoted